Frequently Asked Questions

 Who will be seeing me?

-In our clinic we have 7 highly trained physical therapists and 1 Physical Therapist Assistant.
-We try to keep you with that same therapist as much as possible, but when we are forced to change this for unseen circumstances (i.e. illness or scheduling conflicts) we try to accommodate your treatment as much as possible to keep your treatment plan on target.
+In our clinic we have 7 Physical Therapists, 1 licensed Physical Therapist Assistant, 1 Occupational Therapist, and 1 Speech Therapists all licensed and update to date with current treatment practices.
+We try to keep you with that same therapist as much as possible, but when we are forced to change this for unseen circumstances (i.e. illness or scheduling conflicts) we try to accommodate your schedule to keep your treatment plan on target.
 We also have special support staff designed to keep our clinic running smoothly.
-These support staff are usually seen when bringing you back to the room or gym and may get you started to help keep us and you on time and diminish wait times as much as possible.
+These support staff are usually seen when bringing you back to the room or gym and may get you started during your treatment to help keep us and you on time and diminish wait times as much as possible.
 We try to run like a smoothly oiled machine, but if you have concerns please let your treating therapist know.